Skip to Content

 In addition, the open shelving includes more copper, woods, and whites.
 The aged patina on the vintage ironstone also helps to warm the space.

-Finally, add a few flicker candles and faux snow-tipped pinecones to the shelving.
+Finally, add a few flicker candles, pinecone candles, and faux snow-tipped pinecones to the shelving.

 Cozy Winter Kitchen with open shelving and copper pots on a brick back splash for Farmhouse Winter Decor